mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 ```

 !!! tip
     `Component` is a special element that defines a QML document.
-Actually, you could even move the `Rectangle` to a new file (eg. `HorizontalAxis.qml`) and use the file's name to set the delegate (eg. `:::qml delegate: HorizontalAxis {}`).
+Actually, you could even move the `Rectangle` to a new file (eg. `CollectionAxisDelegate.qml`) and use the file's name to set the delegate (eg. `:::qml delegate: CollectionAxisDelegate { }`).

 ### Horizontal axis